greenelab/deep-review/sections/04_study.md

 TFBS task, most architectures have been convolution-based [@tag:Zeng2016_convolutional].
-While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different than NLP tasks.
+While many models for TFBS prediction resemble computer vision and natural language processing (NLP) tasks, it is important to note that DNA sequence tasks are fundamentally different.
 Thus the models should be adapted from traditional deep learning models in order to account for such differences.
 For example, motifs may appear in either strand of a DNA sequence, resulting in two different forms of the motif (forward and